orbitjs/orbitjs-site/src/v0.16/guide/getting-started.md

 ## Restoring from backup

-Although we're now backing up our store to browser storage, we have not yet set up a process to restore that backed up data.
+Although we're now backing up our memory source to browser storage, we have not yet set up a process to restore that backed up data.

 If we want our app to restore all of its data from browser storage when it